JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/high_level.md

 ## Billiard
 A [`Billiard`](@ref) is simply a collection of [`Obstacle`](@ref) subtypes.
 Particles are propagating inside a `Billiard`, bouncing from obstacle to obstacle while having constant velocity in-between.

 There is a [tutorial](tutorials/billiard_table) on how to create your own billiard.
-In addition, there are many pre-defined billiards that can be found in the [library page](library/#Billiards).
+In addition, there are many pre-defined billiards that can be found in the [Standard Billiards Library](#Standard-Billiards-Library) section.
 That is why knowing how to construct a [`Billiard`](@ref) is not important at this point.

 In this page we will be using the Bunimovich billiard as an example:
 ```julia